 What is a road trip without any detours?
 Planned stops are always a pleasure like how discovering Sonamarg was enroute to Kargil.
 Or how I discovered Kumbhalgarh enroute to Udaipur.
 These kinds of pit stops put smaller destinations on your map which otherwise, we tend to ignore – all in the bid to get to the main destination quickly.
 Pre-plan them as much as possible.
-When you use ScoutMyTrip to plan your road trip, this becomes a default option.
-They prompt you with places that you can pick along your route.
 You can choose these places by the theme that interests you and the distances that you need to take for those detours.

 Having said that, sometimes, it is all about forced detours as we discovered on the Nepal road trip.
 When we found the planned route through Narayanghat.
 Though we did reach there on time, we were told that the road was shut for repairs and we had to re-route through Hetuada.
 The re-route took us through the non-existent roads of Nepal and showed us sights which we would have otherwise missed in our bid to get to Kathmandu straight.

 The important thing here is to make the most of these detours and enjoy them as a part of your road trip experience.

 Increasingly I realized that I have been relying on Google Maps to navigate me around.
 However, a few lessons along the last few trips got me to note that not every route Google mentions are motorable and well, sometimes Google maps are not accessible.
 Remember to always download an offline version of your map.
 Cross check with the locals on the direction in which you are going.
 And if you are traveling in a group, stay together.

 We learned the importance of this during our Ladakh trip when we were separated by distance without any network and at one point, one of the cars gave way at the Chang La pass.
 Thankfully there were two other vehicles along with this vehicle and we were able to sort out the situation.